Princess Tea Party

 After half an hour of play, and when all the guests have arrived and

-that for this princess tea party we need snacks and they are the chefs!
+know that for this princess tea party we need snacks and they are

-the next.
+for the next.
 Remove the ingredients and replace with the next set.
-Have

-your little princesses make two or three snacks (two if it's a large
+Have your little princesses make two or three snacks (two if it's a

 Princess Tea Party Snack Ideas to Make